-Unlike most worker’s compensation services, this act also allows injured employees to choose their own doctors and medical providers.
-The LHWCA often acts as a mediating party to resolve claim disputes between employers and their injured workers.
-This allows each of them to discuss issues and voluntarily come to mutually agreeable decisions.
+Unlike most workers’ compensation services, the LHWCA also allows injured employees to choose their doctors and medical providers.
+The LHWCA often acts as a mediator to resolve claim disputes between employers and injured workers.
+This allows them to discuss issues and voluntarily come to mutually agreeable decisions.
 If disputes cannot be settled in this manner, the parties must request a hearing before an Administrative Law Judge (ALJ).

 Injured workers need to be aware of the filing deadlines under the LHWCA.
-An accident claim must be filed on Form LS-203 with the United States Department of Labor within one year from the date of the injury or accident.
-Waiting until after this deadline has passed will strip the injured worker of their right to compensation.
+An accident claim must be filed using Form LS-203 with the United States Department of Labor within one year of the injury or accident.
+Waiting until after this deadline has passed will likely strip the injured worker of their right to compensation.

 Third-Party Liability Claims

-A seasoned attorney may be able to help victims identify the responsible third parties and hold them accountable.
-Third parties can include the manufacturer of machinery or tools related to an injury, or even the vessel owner if they are not their employer.
+An attorney from our firm may be able to help you identify responsible third parties and hold them accountable.
+Third parties can include the manufacturer of machinery or tools related to an injury, or even the vessel owner if they are not your employer.